Xman1109/Atomic_Overhaul/README.md

 ![holmium][]<br>

-Another Isotope that you can extract from Holmium powder and Sulfuric Acid in the Radiation facility.
+Another Isotope you are now able to extract from Holmium powder and Sulfuric Acid inside of the Radiation facility is Holmium-166.
 It is needed for the Holmium fuel cell with a fuel value of 21GJ.

 <h2>Beryllium-7</h2>